DataDog/dd-sdk-flutter/CONTRIBUTING.md

 to generate changelog entries.
 CI checks all non-merge commits in each pull request.

+Do not add changelog entries in a pull request.
+The release tooling generates the changelog from the Conventional Commit subjects.

 Validate the proposed subject before you create the commit:

 ```bash